skylightio/skylight-docs/app/views/skylight/docs/chapters/_70-app-and-account-management.md

 ## Account Management

+### Connecting your Account to GitHub

+Connecting your account to GitHub is necessary for certain Skylight features, including:

+- <%= link_to "Connecting an app to GitHub", "#connecting-an-app-to-github" %>
+- <%= link_to "Enhanced deploy tracking", "./advanced-setup#deploy-github-integration" %>

+#### Signing up with GitHub {#github-only-accounts}

+<%= link_to "Sign up for Skylight", "/signup" %> with GitHub to have a GitHub-connected account from the get go.
+If you sign up with GitHub, you will not be asked to provide a password.
+Signing up with GitHub is highly recommended for users who would like to use <%= link_to "two-factor authentication (2FA)", "https://docs.github.com/en/github/authenticating-to-github/securing-your-account-with-two-factor-authentication-2fa" %> for logging in to Skylight.

+#### Connecting an existing account to GitHub

+To connect an existing account to GitHub, head over to your <%= link_to "account settings page", "/app/settings/account" %> and click the "Connect to GitHub" button.

+<%= image_tag "skylight/docs/app-and-account-management/connect-user-to-github-1.png", alt: "Image of the portion of the Skylight account management page dedicated to connecting your user to GitHub" %>

+#### Disconnecting your account from GitHub

+To disconnect your account from GitHub, head over to your <%= link_to "account settings page", "/app/settings/account" %> and click the "Disconnect..." button under "GitHub account."

+<%= image_tag "skylight/docs/app-and-account-management/connect-user-to-github-2.png", alt: "Image of the portion of the Skylight account management page dedicated to managing your GitHub account connection" %>

+Note that <%= link_to "GitHub-only accounts", "#github-only-accounts" %> cannot disconnect from GitHub.

 ### Changing your email address

 #### GitHub-connected account

-If you signed up with GitHub and don't have a password, your Skylight email address will automatically default to your GitHub email address.
+If you <%= link_to "signed up with GitHub", "#github-only-accounts" %>, your Skylight email address will automatically default to your GitHub email address.
 If you want to change it, first be sure the alternate email address has been added to your GitHub account.
 Then, head over to your <%= link_to "account settings page", "/app/settings/account" %> to choose the correct email address.

 <%= image_tag "skylight/docs/app-and-account-management/github-change-email.png", alt: "Changing an email address with a GitHub-connected account", style: img_width(600) %>